amreet99/Eth-Beg-Solidity-/README.md

 ## click on compile on the left. remember to make the compiler to 0.8.18
-After compile now deploy the code by clicking on deploy and run transaction. after that click on the name and symbol it will show the name and symbol as we assigned and check the total supply which is 0 initially . mint some tokens burn some tokens and check the balance after that you will get the updated token values.
+After compile now deploy the code by clicking on deploy and run transaction. after that click on the name and symbol it will show the name and symbol as we assigned and check the total supply which is 0 initially. mint some tokens burn some tokens and check the balance after that you will get the updated token values.

-Author
+# Author
-Amrit Paudel
+## Amrit Paudel
 Crafter